tonioloewald/bindinator.js/docs/overview.md

 </script>
 ```

-Again, the order is not important.
+Again, it's not important if the event is triggered (slightly) before the handler has been bound to the path.
 You can bind a path to an event and then bind the method later (e.g. when the code for it becomes available).
 In fact, if the user clicks the button before the method has been bound to the path, it will call the method when it becomes available.

 ## binding lists with data-list